Jan Clayton

-Jan Clayton (August 26, 1917 – August 28, 1983) was a film, musical theater, and television actress.
+Jan Clayton (August 26, 1917 – August 28, 1983) was a film, musical theater, and television actress and singer.
 She starred in the popular 1950s TV series Lassie.

 Early years

 Born in 1917 in Tularosa, New Mexico, the only child of two schoolteachers, Clayton started singing by age four.

 Career

 Clayton was a Metro-Goldwyn-Mayer starlet in the early 1940s, appearing in several films, none of them particularly notable, except for an unbilled role in 1948 as a singing inmate in The Snake Pit.
 She appeared in the role of Julie Jordan in the original 1945 Broadway production of Rodgers and Hammerstein's classic Carousel.
 Clayton can be heard on the original cast recordings of both Carousel (1945) and the 1946 Broadway revival of Kern's 1927 musical play Show Boat.

 In 1954, Clayton was one of the many guest stars in a television spectacular tribute to Rodgers and Hammerstein, The General Foods 25th Anniversary Show, which featured all the then-surviving stars (except Alfred Drake) of all the classic Broadway musicals that the team had written (1943-1954).
 Clayton and John Raitt, in full makeup and costume, performed "If I Loved You" (also known as the Bench Scene) from Carousel.
 Clayton during this period also played herself in an appearance on Peter Lawford's NBC sitcom Dear Phoebe.

 While starring in Show Boat, Clayton met Robert Lerner, an heir to the women's clothing shops bearing his name.
 They were married and moved to California, where Lerner attended Loyola Law School and Clayton concentrated on mothering.
 "We had three children in three years", she said in a 1976 interview with People magazine.
 "Then came Lassie"; "I took it because I was dying to work."

 Clayton and George Cleveland in Lassie, 1954.

 Clayton became known to TV audiences as the mother of Jeff Miller (Tommy Rettig) on the television series Lassie (a.k.a.
 Jeff's Collie in syndication reruns).
 Clayton played the first four seasons of Lassie, from September 1954 to December 1957, as Ellen Miller, a war widow living on her father-in-law's farm with her preteen son, Jeff, and her late husband's cantankerous old father, Gramps (played by the Canadian-born George Cleveland).